JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 The complete, most real substance of the body must be located in the nucleus, in fixed (nether) Paradise.
 In this way _The Urantia Book_ avoids dualism, since there is just one eternal substance of the Body (Paradise) but many copies, moving images (shadowy moving space bodies) of it.

 > Mind transmutes the values of spirit into the meanings of intellect; volition has power to bring the meanings of mind to fruit in both the material and spiritual domains.
 The Paradise ascent involves a relative and differential growth in spirit, mind, and energy.
-The personality is the unifier of these components of experiential individuality. [[UB 9:4.6](/en/The_Urantia_Book/9#p4_6)]
+The personality is the unifier of these components of experiential individuality. <a id="a438_348"></a>[[UB 9:4.6](/en/The_Urantia_Book/9#p4_6)]

 ### Spirit-Matter Interface